 - James Bridges Family Footbridge

 - John & Hannah Bergen Education Viewing Center is a circular terrace that rises out of the natural riparian area.
 The hillside to the north of the terrace is retained by a concrete bench that functions as a retaining wall.
-The terrace is used for events and for HBGF Education Series classes.
+The terrace is used for events and for HBG Education Series classes.

 - Bob & Lynne Wells Pathway is an Americans with Disabilities Accessible trail that takes visitors from the Sun Valley Greenhouse over the James Bridges Family Footbridge and up to the John & Hannah Bergen Education Viewing Center.